 - “Mission and Anti-Racism.”

-Laura Cheifetz, Deputy Director of Systems & Sustainability at the National Asian Pacific American Women’s Forum, explains how looking at mission through a lens of anti-racism can help reshape our understanding of mission and how we engage in it.
+Laura Cheifetz, Assistant Dean of Admissions, Vocation, and Stewardship at Vanderbilt Divinity School, explains how looking at mission through a lens of anti-racism can help reshape our understanding of mission and how we engage in it.

 - “Rethinking that mission trip to Guatemala: advocating for justice, especially in light of U.S. complicity” Baptist News Global opinion piece by Susan M. Shaw that encourages people to rethink mission trips.